marcan/blitzloop-songs/TsuiokuCircuit/README.md

 ## License

 See the top-level README.md.
-If you want to use these songs for another purpose, such as making a remix, or using BlitzLoop outside those terms, please e-mail marcan@marcan.st.
-Chances are I'll give you permission (and probably better data) :-).
+If you want to use these songs for another purpose, such as making a remix, translation, cover, etc, or using BlitzLoop outside those terms, please e-mail marcan@marcan.st or DM @TsuiokuCircuit on Twitter.
+Chances are I'll give you permission (and probably better source data) :-).